dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 :::caution Bug in GMSH reader
-The GMSH file should not contain the `$PhysicalGroup` section at the begining of the file (this is a knwon bug in the `dune-grid` GMSH reader).
+The GMSH file should not contain the `$PhysicalGroup` section at the beginning of the file (this is a known bug in the `dune-grid` GMSH reader).
 :::

 ### `[model]`